Understanding Current Events on Your Weenat Sensors

 Recommended actions:

-• Gently inspect and clean the spoon (remove the bowl)
+• Gently inspect and clean the spoon (remove the tipping bucket)

 • Also clean the rain gauge bowl

-• If it’s a nest, remove it and install the anti-debris grid and spikes
+• If there's a nest, remove it and install the anti-debris grid and spikes

-• Regularly inspect during dense vegetation and autumn
+• Regularly inspect during dense vegetation phase and autumn

 The events detected by Weenat sensors are designed to help you maintain the accuracy of your weather and agronomic measurements.
 They don’t always indicate a serious issue, but they do require your attention to ensure reliable monitoring and avoid data gaps.